Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/alpha_over.rst

-A pre-multiplied alpha is when the image (RGB) pixels are already multiplied by the alpha channel, therefore the above compositing op doesn't work too well, and you have to hit 'convert pre-mult'.
-This is only an issue in semi transparent area, and edges usually.
+A pre-multiplied alpha is when the image (RGB) pixels are already multiplied by the alpha channel, therefore, the above compositing op doesn't work too well, and you have to hit 'convert pre-mult'.
+This is only an issue in semi-transparent area, and edges usually.
 The issue normally occurs in Nodes when you have combined, with alpha, two images, and then wish to combine that image with yet another image.
 The previously combined image was previously multiplied (pre-mult)